Mammillaria petterssonii Hildm.

 Mammillaria apozolensis, Mammillaria huiguerensis, Mammillaria obscura

-Mammillaria petterssonii is a small cactus with a globular, usually solitary, light green stem with woolly axils and large 3-angled tubercles.
-The stem grows up to 4.8 inches (12 cm) in diameter.
-The tubercles bear 6 to 7 long central spines surrounded by 10 (or more) fine radial spines.
-The central spines are up to 0.8 inches (2 cm) long, orange-brown, become whitish with age, and have a dark tip.
+Mammillaria petterssonii is a small cactus with a globular, light green, usually solitary stem with woolly axils and large 3-angled tubercles tipped with clusters of spines.
+The stem can grow up to 4.8 inches (12 cm) in diameter.
+Each areole bears 6 to 7 long central spines surrounded by 10 (or more) fine radial spines.
+The central spines are up to 0.8 inches (2 cm) long, orange-brown, becoming whitish with age, and have a dark tip.
 The radial spines are white and up to 0.4 inches (1 cm) long.
-Flowers are pinkish-red to white, with reddish midveins, up to 1 inch (2.5 cm) long, and have a diameter equal to the length.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).